 In 1927, the first LED light was assembled by a Russian inventor by the name of Oleg Losev.
 His findings were published in various scientific journals in Europe.
 Interestingly, his discovery was not followed by additional research into the technology until much later, after his death.

 Various discoveries were made throughout the 1950s, including those of Rubin Braunstein, who demonstrated the technology’s potential as a means of communication.

 Interestingly, a form of LED lights had some commerciality from the 1960s.
 These lights would act as replacement lights in various appliances and even cars.
 They were however very expensive and weren’t all that successful commercially viable just yet.

 At this time, LED lights were not at all bright, making them useful only for signal lights and indicators for instance.
 They were not used as a main light source at this time.
 However, technology was improving and prices for LED lights dropped significantly in the early 1970s.

 The creation of Blue LED was a significant step as it allowed for a much brighter light source.
 While Blue LED lights were built in the past, it was Japanese visionary Shuji Nakamura who perfected it in 1994, earning a Nobel Prize in the process.
 This is said to be the missing link that started it all.

-The Blue LED light saw improvements over the years and finally led to technology that would allow for an LED globe to produce white light, a key reason it has become so commercial successful today.
-We discovered that with the use of fluorescent materials called phosphors, various other colours could be produced as well.
+The Blue LED light saw improvements over the years and finally led to technology that would allow for an LED globe to produce white light, a key reason it has become so commercially successful today.
+We discovered that with the use of fluorescent materials called phosphors, various other colors could be produced as well.

 Again, early white LED lights were quite inefficient and expensive to build, hence why they didn’t start dominating the market in the late 1990s.
 But technology was improving quite rapidly.